-Section 2.
-WAIVERS
+Section 3.
+Waivers

 The proposed development shall conform to the Zoning Ordinance of the Town of Madbury.
-Where strict conformity to these Site Plan Review Regulations would cause undue hardship or injustice to the applicant, a subdivision plan substantially in conformity with regulations may be approved by the Board provided that the spirit of the Regulations and public convenience and welfare will not be adversely affected.
-Such approval shall require a 2/3 vote of the entire Board.
-Section 3.
-AMENDMENTS
+Where strict conformity to these Site Plan Review Regulations would cause undue hardship or injustice to the applicant, a plan substantially in conformity with regulations may be approved by the Board provided that:

+A. the spirit of the regulations and public convenience and welfare will not be adversely affected;